shoroukabdelraouf/University-DBMS/README.md

 -	Bash script for database backup.
 -	Bash script for monitoring disk space and sending alerts.
 -	Schedule a script to check for anomalies and send notifications.
+## Java Application Development:
+-	Develop Java classes for Student, Course, and Department using OOP principles.
+-	Implement CRUD (Create, Read, Update, Delete) operations in the Java application.
+-	Integrate the Java application with the SQL database.
+-	Test the application with various scenarios.